Corpus Vasorum Antiquorum: CVA Project

 The final decision was to publish a comprehensive catalogue of painted ancient Greek vases.
 He was also the publisher of the first fascicle for the Louvre in 1922.
 At that time six countries were part of the project.
 Today the project covers a compendium of more than 100,000 vases located in collections of 26 participating countries.
 At present day only public collections located in museums are added to the catalogue.

-The CVA mostly publishes Greek (including Italian) pottery between the seventh millennium B.C. and late Antiquity (third-fifth century A.D.).
+The CVA mostly publishes Greek (including Italian) pottery between the seventh millennium BC and late antiquity (third-fifth century AD).
 The publications are divided into fascicles by country and museum.
 By the end of 2007 a total of 350 volumes consisting of 40,000 fascicles were published.
 One of the largest amounts of publications was done in Germany: 84 volumes and 3 supplements.

 Since 2004 all textual descriptions and images are freely accessible as a web-based database (CVA Online).
 Languages allowed for publication are English, French, German and Italian.
 Further publication rules have to be fulfilled.
 This often requires a restoration of the actual objects.
 For example: fragments have to be distinctively different from restored parts.
 For older restorations this is often not the case.

 The documentation of a vessel is done in several steps.
 First the vessel is described in its overall condition followed by an iconographic interpretation.
 If possible an artist or a workshop will be determined.
 Integral parts of the documentation are photographs and hand-drawings depending on the condition of the vessel and the projects budget.
 The last step of the documentation for a CVA volume is a chronologic classification.

 Scientific and Digital Methods

-The Austrian commission used for the first-time of the CVA project a 3D-Scanner for documentation of vessel shapes in 2006.
-A follow-up project using 3D-acquisition was granted and a second volume based on 3D-technology published.
-The high-resolution 3D-datasets of the Austrian projects were processed using the GigaMesh Software Framework providing digital profile lines and unwrappings (or rollouts) as basis for the figures of the final publication.
-Further methods novel to the CVA include Computed Tomography -- in particular X-ray microtomography, Multispectral imaging and X-ray fluorescence spectroscopy.
+The Austrian commission used for the first-time of the CVA project a 3D scanner for documentation of vessel shapes in 2006.
+A follow-up project using 3D acquisition was granted and a second volume based on 3D technology published.
+The high-resolution 3D datasets of the Austrian projects were processed using the GigaMesh Software Framework providing digital profile lines and unwrappings (or rollouts) as basis for the figures of the final publication.
+Further methods novel to the CVA include computed tomography -- in particular X-ray microtomography, multispectral imaging and X-ray fluorescence spectroscopy.
 In the second half of 2019 rendings including rollouts were shown at the Louvre as part of the 100 years CVA exhibition in the last display cabinet representing the future CVA.
 Until present day the Austrian commission is the only one using digital methods as well as scientific methods.